Attacks on parachutists: War in Asia and the Pacific

 During the Battle of the Bismarck Sea, where Allied planes attacked a Japanese convoy of destroyers and troop transports, one Allied sortie on 3 March 1943 consisting of B-17 bombers escorted by P-38 fighters was intercepted by Japanese Mitsubishi A6M Zero fighters.
-The A6M Zeros fatally crippled one of the B-17s forcing its crew to bail out in parachutes, then Japanese fighter pilots machine-gunned some of the B-17 crew members as they descended and attacked others in the water after they landed.
+The A6M Zeros fatally crippled one of the B-17s, forcing its crew to bail out, then Japanese fighter pilots machine-gunned some of the crew as they descended and attacked others in the water after they landed.
 Five of the Japanese fighters strafing the B-17 aircrew were promptly engaged and shot down by three P-38s which were also lost.
 On the evenings of 3–5 March, PT boats and planes attacked Japanese rescue vessels, as well as the survivors from the sunken vessels on life rafts and swimming or floating in the sea.
 This was later justified on the grounds that rescued servicemen would have been rapidly landed at their military destination and promptly returned to active service, as well as being retaliation for the Japanese fighter planes attacking survivors of the downed B-17 bomber.
 While many of the Allied aircrew accepted these attacks as being necessary, others were sickened.

 On 31 March 1943, a squadron of USAAF B-24 bombers sent to destroy a bridge at Pyinmana, Burma, were attacked by Japanese Zero fighters.
 One B-24 aircraft was shot down and its occupants, including 2nd Lt Owen J. Baggett, bailed out.
 While the downed B-24 crew members were descending, they were machine gunned by Japanese fighters.
 Two of the crewmen were killed and Baggett was wounded in the arm.
 He then played dead in his harness, hoping the Japanese would leave him alone.
 One Japanese plane, however, circled and approached very close to Baggett to make sure he was dead.
 Baggett raised his M1911 pistol and fired four shots into the cockpit, hitting the pilot; the Zero stalled and crashed.
 Baggett became legendary as the only person to have downed a Japanese aircraft with a M1911 pistol.
 The aircraft engaged were Ki 43 Hayabusa, a smaller aircraft that was often mistaken as the Zero due to its similar shape.